gearoid-murphy/bazel_hermetic_python/README.md

 # bazel_hermetic_python

-Reference example of an hermetic Python build with Bazel
+Hermetic Python build.

+See https://github.com/gearoid-murphy/bazel_hermetic_python_demo for an example of usage.